"Those who cannot remember the past are condemned to repeat it."

 — Edmund Burke

-April 6, 2020 is the 700th Anniversary of the Declaration of Arbroath, the Scottish Declaration of Independence signed on April 6, 1320 by Robert the Bruce and Scottish Nobles.
+While Scotland is the oldest existing nation in Europe, on April 6, 1320 the leaders of Scotland (Scottish clergy, nobility, and King Robert the Bruce) signed the Declaration of Arbroath, reaffirming Scottish sovereignty as an independent nation.
+This was done after Scotland won what is considered the "First War of Scottish Independence" against England.
 It is remembered each year in the United States, every April 6th as "National Tartan Day."
 In 1997, the U.S. Senate formally recognized the Scottish Declaration of Arbroath as the model for the American Declaration of Independence.
 One third of the American Founding Fathers were from Scottish ancestry, including Thomas Jefferson who authored the Declaration of Independence.

 - About the Declaration on Wikipedia